Sanctuary of Our Lady of Nazaré

-Legend

-According to the Legend of Nazaré the sheriff (alcaide) of Porto de Mós, Dom Fuas Roupinho, maybe a templar, was chasing on horseback a deer up a hilltop on a misty September morning in 1182 (later it was said that it was the devil, in the disguise of a deer).
-When the deer jumped over the edge of the hilltop into the void, his fiery horse was about to follow.
-Then the knight invoked the intervention of the Madonna, who made the horse turn away through a supernatural effort and saved the knight's life.
-Subsequently, a chapel A Ermida da Memoria, was built very near this spot, over a grotto where stood a small statue of a Black Madonna, brought from Nazareth.
-Near the chapel, one can see the horseshoe imprint in the rock.

 Overview

 Construction

 The church was founded in the 14th century on the occasion of the arrival of King Ferdinand on a pilgrimage to Our Lady of Nazaré.
-The King not only ordered to do works in the Ermida da Memoria, but also decided to construct a new and improved place of cult, since the Hermitage did not have capacity to receive higher number of devotees of the Lady.
+The king ordered works in the Ermida da Memoria, and decided to construct a new and improved place of cult, since the Hermitage did not have capacity to receive higher number of devotees of the Lady.

 There were done some royal modifications on the temple, as Dom João I ordered some wooden porches.
 Dom João II remodeled the temple plan with enlarging it and building a new main chapel.
 King Manuel I replaced the wooden porches with some that remain up to the present day.
 The Church underwent various reformulations, especially in the main chapel.
 In the reign of Philip II, the portico was renovated and a new staircase was built.
 At the request of the Administrative Board, King Afonso VI ordered to do some renovation in Sanctuary.
 Changes were made in the structure of the temple, as the arch of the main chapel was enlarged and a new transept was added.
 The work was finished in 1691 and a Latin cross, similar to the current one was set in the church.
 In 1717 temple's front was renovated, and a new access to the belfry was constructed, which has two towers now.
 When the transept was built, the rector Father António Caria commissioned a Dutch company to add tile panels for the decoration of this new space.
 Before the end of 1708 Father Caria received the drawings and plans of the tiles for approval by the Administrative Board of the Royal House.
 In October 1709, the 6, 568 tiles by Dutch ceramist Williem Van der Klöet, with biblical episodes of Joseph and David and two scenes from Jonah's story, arrived at Sitio.